 The School Camp Facilities at Cave Hill Creek

 Our school camp accommodation is second-to-none, with enough space to accommodate up to 140 people in our Lake View Lodge, Glamping Village and outdoor camping area.
-Find out more about our camp accommodation, here!

 We also have a great selection of both indoor and outdoor facilities.